talk2MeGooseman/react-twitch-embed-video/README.md

 1. Install modules
     > yarn

-2. Check **_package.json_** so that the information is correct.
-3. Start storybook and start coding!
+1. Start storybook and start coding!
-    > yarn start
+    > yarn dev

-4. Bundle with `yarn build --watch`
-5. Make project available locally by using `npm link`
+1. Make project available locally by using `npm link`
-6. To test if it works correctly in another project you can use npm `npm link react-twitch-embed-video`
+1. To test if it works correctly in another project you can use npm `npm link react-twitch-embed-video`
+1. Verify all tests are passing
+    > yarn test

 #### Extra
-* If you want to run eslint:
-    > yarn lint

 * If you want to automatically fix lint problems run :
-    > yarn lint-fix
+    > yarn lint:fix

 Commands
 ----
 - `yarn`
 - `yarn build`
+- `yarn test`
+- `yarn coverage`
 - `yarn start`
 - `yarn release`
 - `yarn lint`
-- `yarn lint-fix`
+- `yarn lint:fix`